howlowck/tech-challenge-javascript-dom/README.md

 Joe always drops his phone, he wants to track the location and time he drops it.

 ## Goal
-A Map loads in a browser and the map shows a marker everytime hits his phone in his hand.
+A Map loads in a browser and the map shows a marker everytime a person hits the phone (simluating a dropped phone).

 ## Requirements
 * He wants the map to load in a browser